 - Garlic – use fresh or jarred chopped cloves

-- Peanut or olive oil – peanut would be more authentc.
-Light olive oil wlaos works well
+- Peanut or vegetable oil – peanut would be more authentic.
+Light olive oil also works well

 - Yellow bell pepper – any color is fine

 - Baby bok choy heads – I chop these into chunks so they are easier to eat with chopsticks

 - Hoisin sauce

 - Sesame seeds

 I recommend starting with extra-firm or firm tofu and then pressing it.
 The softer silken tofu isn’t good for stir-frying.
 That is best for softer foods like smoothies, mousse, and frying to make a vegan scrambled egg dish.

 Pressing firm tofu will give it a chewier texture, instead of being mushy and falling to pieces when you try to mix it with other ingredients in the pan.
 First, I cut it into small pieces: